 The Wilton Simpson Citrus Campus is located at 3800 S. Lecanto Highway in Lecanto, approximately three miles south of State Road 44.
 Complete admission and registration activities and advising are available.
 All general education core requirements may be taken at the Citrus Campus.
 Complete A.A. degrees, as well as select A.S. degree and bachelor's courses, are also available at the Citrus Campus.
 Some specific electives and specialized A.S. degree programs may need to be completed at the Ocala Campus.
 A student lounge, library, Learning Support Center and Testing Center are available to students at the Citrus Campus.
-In addition, the campus houses a bookstore branch that stocks textbooks and supply needs for courses offered at the campus.
 The campus has a Student Activities Board and a variety of clubs and student life activities.
 The Citrus Campus also offers conference services to the general public and the business community.